Leser: 2

 Indicates *char*'th character on line *line*.
 Lines are numbered

-for consistency with other UNIX programs that use this
+from 1 for consistency with other UNIX programs that use this

 numbering scheme.
 Within a line, characters are numbered from 0.
 If